DOCTOR OF PHILOSOPHY IN BIBLICAL INTERPRETATION AND THEOLOGY

 Are you capable of excellent exegesis, original thinking, disciplined learning, speaking, and writing?

 The Ph.D.
 BTH program is a 60-credit program culminating in a terminal academic degree, preparing the graduate for a teaching ministry, improved pulpit ministry, or a writing/publishing ministry.
-The three academic foci of the program are New Testament Introduction and Biblical Theology, Old Testament Introduction and Biblical Theology, or Biblical Exegesis and Systematic Theology.
+The three academic foci of the program are New Testament Interpretation and Biblical Theology, Old Testament Interpretation and Biblical Theology, or Biblical Exegesis and Systematic Theology.

 The Ph.D.
 BTH program consists of: